kovidgoyal/calibre/manual/template_lang.rst

     * ``mod(x)`` -- returns the remainder of ``x / y``, where ``x``, ``y``, and the result are integers.
 Throws an exception if either ``x`` or
       ``y`` is not a number.
     * ``multiply(x, y, ...)`` -- returns the product of its arguments.
 Throws an exception if any argument is not a number.
+    * ``not(value)`` -- returns the string "1" if the value is empty, otherwise returns the empty string.
+This function works well with test or first_non_empty.
     * ``ondevice()`` -- return the string "Yes" if ``ondevice`` is set, otherwise return the empty string
     * ``or(value, value, ...)`` -- returns the string ``"1"`` if any value is not empty, otherwise returns the empty string.
 This function works well with test or `first_non_empty`.
 You can have as many values as you want.